 It’s worth finding out what your organisation’s policy is on storing data and how long you may need to keep it for.
 If you’re sure you no longer need to keep a set of data or refer back to it in the future, the safest and best practice approach is to delete it from where it is being stored.

-However, only delete consultations in Citizen Space if you’re sure no-one from your organisation needs access to the data any more, as once they’re gone they’re gone.
+However, only delete activities in Citizen Space if you’re sure no one from your organisation needs access to the data any more, as once they’re gone, they’re gone.

 6. Consider best practice advice when choosing a secure password

 - Resist the temptation to choose one of the ‘usual suspects’ or a variation on them (we’re looking at you, Password1)

 - Don’t choose a password that’s the name of the file you’re password protecting or service you’re using